carsimoes/smart-notes/README.md

 In a second stage, there will be integrations with modules that will implement data science and artificial intelligence techniques.

-# Topics covered so far.
+# Topics covered so far
 - .NET Core 8 API
 - Dependency injection
 - Repository Pattern